Microsoft/azure-docs.pt-pt/articles/api-management/api-management-advanced-policies.md

 ## <a name="SendOneWayRequest"></a>Enviar solicitação unidirecional

-A `send-one-way-request` política envia a solicitação fornecida para a URL especificada sem aguardar uma resposta.
+A política de `send-one-way-request` envia a solicitação fornecida para a URL especificada sem aguardar uma resposta.

 ### <a name="policy-statement"></a>Declaração de política